tischda/refresh/README.md

 ﻿# refresh [![Build status](https://ci.appveyor.com/api/projects/status/axw7a46cbm0ro45q?svg=true)](https://ci.appveyor.com/project/tischda/refresh)

-Windows utility written in [Go](https://www.golang.org) to refresh environment variables.
+Windows utility written in [Go](https://www.golang.org) to notify applications of environment variable changes.

+`refresh` notifies applications that environment variables have changed by sending them a `WM_SETTINGCHANGE` message.

-With `refresh`, applications still need to be restarted to see the variables changed, but at least I can keep my session without logging out or rebooting.
+Some applications will still need to be restarted to become aware of the variables changes, but it's no more necessary to log out or reboot.

 ### Install